10 Common Legal Traps That Could Destroy Your Blog

 Partnerships–between two business owners, a service provider and client, or publisher and advertiser–can open up a world of possibilities, but they can also leave both parties vulnerable to disputes and legal action.
 That’s why it’s important to put all of the terms of your agreement on paper.

-As I mentioned before, I’m big on going the DIY route whenever possible, but legal stuff is best left to the professionals.
-Hiring a lawyer is expensive though, which is why I love The Contract Shop* so much.
-It offers contract templates for bloggers and creative entrepreneurs written by an attorney (Christina Scalera–the same attorney I hired to do my trademark search) who is also an online entrepreneur herself.
+Hiring a lawyer is expensive, which is why I love The Contract Shop* so much.
+It offers contract templates for bloggers and creative entrepreneurs written by an attorney (Christina Scalera–the same attorney I hired to do my trademark search) who is also an entrepreneur herself.

-Legal Trap #8: Failing to Report Your Blog Income to the IRS
+Legal Trap No. 8: Failing to Report Your Blog Income to the IRS

 Sorry to be the bearer of bad news, but if you earn money through your blog, you need to report it as income on your taxes.
 You have to report ALL your income, even if you’re not issued any 1099 forms.